jraut/mungler/README.md

 # mungler
-A tool to mungle up variables, id-fields and most nominators in source code.
+A tool to mungle up variables, strings, names and identifiers in web-targeted source code.

 To be utilized with (p)html, css and javascript.
 Can conserve ajax-functionality in php (or possibly other) files: use `--soft filename1 filename2` option to add files which require this.
 Tries to find variables that come in from frontend via AJAX (and only those).
+Strings in tese get mungled if an equal identifier has been found previously.

-Developement is still in early beta.
-Do not use in production environment altough the end result is already non-destructive.
-Does not account for scoping yet.
+Developement is in beta.
+Do not use in production environment altough the end result is non-destructive.

 The output files should appear in a subdirectory named "mungled" in your present working dir.
-Stdout prints a mapping that has key-value-pairs of original nominators and their new identities.
+Prints key-value-pairs to tdout which contains original identifiers and their new nominators.

 ### Usage:
 `python javascriptMungler.py [filenames] [options [arguments]]` The following assumptions are made:
 - .js-files do not contain strings that are to be presented to the end-user.
-- PHP files have in strings (and only in strings) all the inbound AJAX variables (and other names possibly shared with .js-files and the rest of the frontend).
+- .phtml-files contain js-templates that have their variable-names in asp-style tags.
+- .php-files have the identifiers/properties of ajax-requests inside strings.
 - Reserved words are listed in the script.
 Currently covers standard ECMAScript (v6), some common browser-related calls, jQuery, Backbone and Underscore.
-Defining custom word-maps is not yet possible.
+Defining custom word-lists is not yet possible.
 - Pipe output to a textfile if a sourcemap is needed (ie. for partial updates later on).

 ### Options:
-`-R, --recursive` Scans recursively when given a path.

-`-i, --skipped [files]` List of files to be skipped.
-Defaults currently to *vendor*, which leaves third party sources untouched.
+`-n, --reserved [files]`Reads a list of reserved words from a file `-i, --skipped [files]` List of files to be skipped.
+Defaults currently to *vendor* , which is meant to leave included third party code untouched (ie. source/js/vendor/, backend/vendor/).
+Can be full pathnames or names of single directories.
+Uses absolute pathnames when given.
+If a single filename is given, it is ignored in every encounter.

+`-m, --map [mapfile]` Use a mapfile of identifiers from a previous run.
+Good for gradually adding / updating single files to a larger project.

+ie. `singlepage.html -m mapfileOfBigProject.txt` mungles a singlepage.html file in accordance to a bigger project which has been mungled earlier.
+Uses the same identifier-names as in the previous project.  **Not fully implemented**

+`-s, --soft [files]` Do not search for new identifiers from given files.
+Instead, searches only from strings, and only for instances found earlier and mungles those and only those.
+This is for backend files to find identifiers in ajax-requests.

+ie. `jsclient.js -s serverpage.php` Mungles the js-file first.
+The identifiers in serverpage.php are not touched, except the ones which appear in strings and have been found in jsclient.js.

+`-R, --recursive` Scans paths recursively.

 `-r, --reverse, --reversemap [mapfile]` Revert changes.
-Needs a mapfile which is generated as the default output.
-Needs a map file.  **Not fully implemented**
+Needs a mapfile which is generated as the default output. **Not fully implemented**

-`-m, --map [mapfile]` Use a mapfile from a previous run.
-Good for gradually adding / updating files. ie. `singlepage.html -m mapfileOfBigProject.txt` mungles a singlepage.html file in accordance to a bigger project which has been mungled earlier.
-Remember to capture the output to a textfile to facilitate sourcemapping.

-`-s, --soft [files]` Do not search for new variables from given files. ie. `jsclient.js -s serverpage.php` Mungles the js-file first.
-The variables and other names in serverpage.php are not touched, except the ones which appear to be ajax-parameters used in jsclient.js.
+`-n, --reserved [files]` Add reserved words from an external file.
+The format used is quoted strings (ie. "string", "string", "string").
+Given identifiers will not get mungled.
+You can send in any kinds of files, actually.

+`-w, --identifiers [identifiers]` Add reserved words from the command line.
+These will not get mungled.

 ### Changelog:

+#### 0.3.1
+Functionality:
+- Added `--reverse` to revert changes.
+- Added `--reserved` to input reserved words from external file(s).
+Code structure:
+- Code follows (mostly) good conventions and is in english from now on.
+- There are comments which are up to date.
+- Overall robustness and readability

 #### 0.3
 - Reformatted codebase structure (classes, maintainability in general)